ShubhamBudhiraja/kb-assignment/README.md

 ->Layout contains basic header and footer with the links configured with Link tag of next to achieve single load application.

 ->Next image is also used for optimised UI performance

+->The application has a home page that contains a list of articles, categories page - containing all the category cards (clickable and takes the user to category slug), category slug - shows article cards by category and an article page - showing article content.